Houman999/Faical-Verfication/README.md

 ## Conclusion
-**FaceVerification** demonstrates the potential of deep learning and computer vision in building practical applications.
+**FaceVerification** demonstrates the potential of deep learning and computer vision in building practical sys.
 By leveraging the **Siamese Neural Network architecture**, this project provides a reliable face verification solution.
 Feel free to explore, contribute, and utilize the project for your own applications.